aahamlin/aahamlin.github.io/index.md

 As an engineering leader, I have managed globally distributed teams, delivered data-driven SDLC changes, and successfully led turn-arounds of under-performing teams.
 I work to build highly engaged, productive teams who deliver well-crafted products.
 My teams have built industry-leading solutions, recognized by Gartner and KLAS.

 Professionally, I have designed and implemented globalized, distributed enterprise systems on Windows and Linux platforms including networking, fault-tolerance, security, scripting, service APIs (REST, RPC, SOAP, etc), user interfaces (web, desktop GUI), using a Secure Software Development Lifecycle (SSDLC), trained and mentored teams on continuous delivery, test automation and test-driven development (TDD) practices.

-Personally, I enjoy following developments in web development, such as Swift, Dart, [Elm](https://www.elm-lang.org), orchestration, containers, new/various development frameworks and cloud services, and engineering process, e.g. Agile/Kanban/Lean.

 See my [manager readme](manager_readme.md) for more about working with me.

+Personally, I enjoy exploring new languages and technologies, such as Swift, Dart, [Elm](https://www.elm-lang.org), orchestration (Ansible/Kubernetes), containers (Docker), new/various development frameworks and cloud services, and engineering process, e.g. Agile/Kanban/Lean.

+I also feel strongly about volunteering in my community and spent many years as a YMCA Swim Official and brought "[Hour of code](https://hourofcode.com/)" into the local elementary school, and facilitated an introduction to programming elective at a local High school.

 # Memorable moments